 The aim of the department is to cultivate an awareness, appreciation, and understanding of the various forms of visual experience.
-Through instruction and practice, the students may develop their creative abilities for practical use by following a concentration in fine art or commercial art.
-Commercial art is designed to develop skills in working with the printed word and visual communication; fine art will prepare the student as a professional artist or art teacher or will provide preprofessional training in allied fields.
+Through instruction and practice, the students may develop their creative abilities for practical use by following a concentration in fine art or illustration.
+Fine art will prepare the student as a professional artist or art teacher or will provide preprofessional training in allied fields; illustration is designed to prepare the student for a career as an illustrator.